dwyl/learn-istanbul/README.md

 "coverage": "node ./node_modules/.bin/istanbul cover test.js"
 ```

-into your package.json and run
+into the scripts section of your `package.json` and run

 ```sh
 npm run coverage